Corporate Takeover

 The Firm regularly prosecutes merger and acquisition cases post-merger, often through trial, to maximize the benefit for its shareholder class.
 Some of these cases include:

 - In re Kinder Morgan, Inc. S’holders Litig., No. 06-C-801 (Kan.
 Dist.
 Ct., Shawnee Cnty.).
-In the largest recovery ever for corporate takeover class action litigation, Robbins Geller negotiated a settlement fund of $200 million in 2010.
+In one of the largest recoveries ever in corporate takeover class action litigation, Robbins Geller negotiated a settlement fund of $200 million in 2010 following years of post-close litigation in connection with the management buyout of Kinder Morgan, Inc.

 -